 When we look for images hashtagged #mastinlabs (check out our blog about photography hashtags for more on how they can help you stand out), any watermark makes us skip over the image.
 Watermarks can really detract from an image and go against the brand we are cultivating—encouraging photographers to nail their style and consistency (often with professional presets) so their images are recognizable as their brand.

 Many wedding blogs, lifestyle blogs, magazines, and other publications have these principles too.
 They just don’t have the desire to deal with your watermark, and as such they’ll just skip over you.

 4. No One Can Read Your Watermark Anyway

-Watermarks are often impossible to read.
-Especially if you use any kind of calligraphy font.
-No one is going to see your itsy bitsy watermark and say “I want to hire this photographer!
-Now, I’m going to spend the next few minutes figuring out what the logo says, and then search blindly through Google to find the photographer.”
-If someone wants to credit you they will in the caption or post.
-Preferably with a link directly to your website.
+If someone wants to credit you, they will do it in the caption or post.
+Best case scenario, they will do this with a link directly to your website.
 If you do use a watermark make sure it is easily legible at very small sizes.
 If it isn’t legible, it only diminishes your work.

-5. A Watermark Ruins the Composition of Your Photo
+5. A Watermark Can Ruin the Composition of Your Photo

 7. It’s Really Hard to Keep Your Logo up to Date